3 Problems You Face When You're The Third Wheel in Your Friend's Relationship, and 7 (Sometimes Ruthless) Solutions

 Benefit: Sex! '

-Risk: Only the normal risks
+Risk: Only the normal risks associated with sex.

 The phrase “third wheel” generally implies that there’s one wheel too many, but what if we’ve got it wrong?
 What if instead there are two extra wheels?
 Now that your friend has found a special someone, it could be time to let her explore her new relationship — and for you to find a kick-ass new groove.
 Remember, Harry Potter was a third wheel.
 How did he defeat Voldemort?
 With the help of his dating friends?
 No, as the prophesy decreed, he defeated him alone.